polinchw/kubernetes-pvc-snapshot/README.md

 ![Diagram](diagrams/create-volume.png)

-5. If you want to off load the snapshot to another pod this is the time to do it.
+5. If you want to off load the snapshot to another pod **this is the time to do it**.

 + Create an image from the volume BEFORE it is mounted.
 + The image can be moved to another OpenStack pod or it can be used by